How Much Does Sink Installation Cost? [2025 Data]

 If you need to replace your sink, there are a few ways you can tighten your budget.
 You just have to think strategically.
 The most affordable option won’t always save you money if it needs frequent repairs.
 Weigh cost with quality, and follow these tips:

-Style and material are the two factors that impact the cost of a new sink the most.
-Instead of splurging for something ultra-luxury, like a copper farmhouse sink, go for something sturdy and basic.
-Stainless steel drop-in sinks and porcelain pedestal sinks are popular for a reason—they’re reliable and they won’t break the bank.
+• Choose a Budget-Friendly Sink: Style and material are the two factors that most impact the cost of a new sink.
+Instead of splurging on something ultra-luxury, like a copper farmhouse sink, go for something sturdy and basic.

-If you can, reuse your existing faucet to avoid paying for a new one.
+• Reuse Your Faucet: If you can, reuse your existing faucet to avoid paying for a new one.
 If your faucet is damaged or nearing the end of its lifespan, replace it with a budget-friendly fixture.
-Go for an affordable but durable finish, like stainless steel, and avoid decorative luxury options.

-If you have an older sink that only suffers from cosmetic damage, you may want to consider refinishing your sink instead of replacing it.
-This can make certain materials like porcelain, stainless steel, or granite look brand new.
+• Refinish Rather Than Replace: If you have an older sink that only has cosmetic damage, you can refinish your sink instead of replacing it.
+This can make porcelain, stainless steel, or granite look brand new.

 How Angi Gets Its Cost Data